Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Nonclassicality of correlations for states and boxes

-Understanding the interplay of entanglement and nonlocality means understanding whether particular types and measures of entanglement are required to realize particular types and measures of nonlocality.
-In order to so, one must articulate precisely what it means for an entangled state to be converted to a nonlocal box.
-But in addition to this, one must specify the conversion relations that hold among boxes, because these determine measures of nonlocality (via order-preserving functions, i.e., monotones), as well as the conversion relations that hold among states, because these determine measures of entanglement.
-Consequently, there are three conversion relations of interest---box-to-box, state-to-box, and state-to-state---and the free operations governing each of them must be understood as the free operations induced by some general constraint that is then particularized to these cases.
+Understanding the interplay between the entanglement of states and the nonlocality of boxes means understanding whether particular types and measures of entanglement of states are required to realize particular types and measures of nonlocality of boxes.
+In order to do so, one must articulate precisely what operations are assumed to be freely available in converting states to boxes.
+But in addition to this, one must specify what operations are freely available in achieving conversions among boxes, because the convertibility relations among boxes determine measures of nonlocality (via order-preserving functions, i.e., monotones), and one must also specify what operations can be used to achieve conversions among states, because the convertibility relations among states determine measures of entanglement.
+Consequently, there are three choices of free operations of interest---those governing box-to-box conversions, those governing state-to-box conversions, and those governing state-to-state conversions.

-We will argue that all three types of conversion relations must be judged relative to LOSR.
-Our argument, developed below, invokes the closure under composition of the set of free operations in a resource theory and consists of three parts: (i) firstly, we establish that LOSR is the right choice of free operations for box-to-box conversions, (ii) secondly, we establish that LOSR is the right choice of free operations for state-to-box conversions given that it is the right choice for box-to-box conversions, and (iii) lastly, we establish that LOSR is the right choice of free operations for state-to-state conversions given that it is the right choice for state-to-box conversions.

-\textbf{(i) LOSR is the right choice of free operations for box-to-box conversions.} \\ In a Bell scenario, one imagines that a multi-partite system is prepared in some joint state, the different parts are sent to different wings of the experiment, and several different local measurements are performed on each.

-Achieving violations of a Bell inequality in such an experiment is generally {\em only} thought to be surprising if the settings and outcomes at one wing are {\em space-like separated} from those at the other wing.\footnote{Another school of thought~\cite{Wood2015} is that Bell inequality violations are surprising whenever no cause-effect influences can propagate between the wings.
-In this view, space-like separation of wings is sufficient but not necessary for achieving this (where the sufficiency follows from an assumption that relativity theory restricts not only signals to be sublumimal, but all causal influences as well).} This is because if there can be a causal influence from the setting or outcome at one wing to the outcome at the other, then it is straightforward to achieve a Bell inequality violation even if all resources are classical.
-Hence, the only boxes we consider in this article are those whose wings are space-like separated.